A Brighter Summer Day: Plot summary

 Sly proposes a truce, arranging a concert with members from both gangs.
 Honey unexpectedly resurfaces and berates Sly for setting up the concert.
 However, he realizes the gang respects Sly more than him.
 The night before the concert, Honey gives his blessing to Si'r's relationship with Ming, believing him to be a stable boyfriend.
 Si'r also befriends Horsecart, a member of a third gang Ma is associated with.
 The next night, Honey appears outside the concert hall, antagonizing the 217s.
 He takes an ostensibly friendly walk with the 217's leader, Shandong, only to be killed when Shandong pushes him in front of an oncoming car.
 Si'r and Deuce, Honey's younger brother, meet with the gang Horsecart is a member of, and they prepare for revenge.
 Si'r and Deuce watch as they murder the 217s with Japanese weapons during a typhoon.
 Sly goes into hiding.
-Si'r tries to get answers from a mortally wounded Shandong, but he dies while Crazy grieves for him.
+Si'r tries to get answers from a mortally wounded Shandong, but he dies while his girlfriend Crazy grieves for him.
 The same night, Si'r's father is arrested by the secret police and interrogated about his past connections with the Chinese Communist Party and Professor Hsia.
 While eventually freed, he is demoted.

 Si'r starts dating Ming and seems to be improving academically.
-However, she reveals her flirtations with other boys, including an older doctor, which bothers Si'r.
+However, she reveals that many other men are flirtatious with her, including an older doctor who is treating her mother's severe asthma, which bothers Si'r.
 The next day, Si'r is expelled after lashing out at the doctor and smashing a light bulb.
 He promises to pass his transfer exams to get into day school, upsetting Ming, who knows this means she will see him less.
 Later, Sly emerges from hiding and apologizes to Si'r for their past feud, revealing that Ming and Ma are dating.
 Devastated, Si'r begins dating Jade, but he upsets her, and she bitterly reveals that the girl he saw kissing Sly was Ming, not her.

-After threatening Ma at his home, Si'r steals Cat's knife and waits outside the school for him.
+After threatening Ma at his home, Si'r steals a knife from Ma's stash that Cat had hidden in his bookshelf and waits outside the school for him.
 Instead, he sees Ming and berates her for her promiscuity, claiming that he is her only hope.
-Ming chides Si'r for being selfish and trying to change her; like the world, she cannot be changed.
-He stabs her to death and breaks down.
+Ming chides Si'r for being selfish and trying to change her, and tells him that like the world, she cannot be changed.
+He stabs her to death and breaks down in tears.

 Si'r is sentenced to death, but the media frenzy surrounding the case prompts the sentence to be changed to 15 years of imprisonment.
-In Si'r's now-barren house, his mother unexpectedly finds Si'r's school uniform.
-As she sobs, the radio broadcasts a list of distinguished students.
+As the family prepares to move out of Si'r's former house, his mother unexpectedly finds Si'r's school uniform.
+As she sobs, the radio broadcasts the names of students who have qualified for places at schools in the recent exams.